A new energy-from-waste plant has been equipped with systems designed and built by Turmec to handle and process bottom ash.

 The state-of-the-art UK facility will process 190,000 tonnes of municipal waste a year when fully operational, exporting around 14.5MW of energy to the national grid.

-Incinerating waste to recover energy results in large volumes of ash beneath the furnace; this residue will also be diverted from landfill and put to constructive use as a result of the investment in Turmec’s technology.
+Incinerating waste to recover energy leaves large volumes of incinerator bottom ash (IBA) beneath the furnace.
+Significantly, this residue will also be diverted from landfill and put to constructive use as a result of the investment in Turmec’s technology.

 Performance testing took place in November ahead of the planned handover and commissioning in December 2019.